Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 1. Read, Read, Read

-The best way to encounter sight words is through reading.
+Honestly, nothing beats this.
 Read with your child every day and point to words as you go.
-When you come across a sight word they are learning, pause and let them read it.
+When you hit a sight word they are learning, pause and let them read it.
+Books do in ten minutes what drills take an hour to accomplish.

 2. Word Wall